 - The applicant cannot apply to fund an existing program or ongoing program operations.
 If an evaluator believes this to be the case, then it must be reported to the CTC right away as it may disqualify the application. - Evaluators are to evaluate the level to which the applicant demonstrated the need with specific examples and/or data in the program area. - Evaluators are encouraged to review the data provided for reasonableness of the proposed program. - In doing this the evaluator should consult the attached photos, Google Maps, and any other information available to make an informed decision.
 A program does not need to have, or create large numbers in order to cause great change to a community's active transportation increases, and this can be reflected in the scores given. - A "community destination", such as access to goods, services and activities that society considers particularly important i.e. a hospital, a grocery store, a transit station, or an employment center (where the community residents can reasonably expect to find employment).
-The applicant may be able to make a case for other important destinations, with adequate documentation. - Specific to the local public health concerns, evaluators should consider the following: - Did the applicant identify specific local public health concerns, health disparity, and/or conditions in the built and social environment affecting the project community that can be addressed by increasing walking and biking, including: - Thorough and nuanced discussion of existing health condition(s) amongst targeted users AND - Responses should be more sophisticated than simply stating, "Walking and biking is good for health because it increases physical activity."
-AND - The physical or social conditions (known as the social determinants of health) in the target community that contribute to the current health conditions (beyond other elements already addressed in the application including bike/ped infrastructure gaps and barriers, collision rates, etc.) AND - Description and supporting data of the social determinants of health including, but not limited to, access to safe places to recreate, access to essential destinations (like childcare and work), tree canopy, and social cohesion AND - Did the applicant provide local public health data demonstrating the above public health concern or health disparity, including:
+The applicant may be able to make a case for other important destinations, with adequate documentation. - Specific to the local public health concerns, evaluators should consider the following: - Did the applicant identify specific local public health concerns, health disparity, and/or conditions in the built and social environment affecting the project community that can be addressed by increasing walking and biking, including: - Thorough and nuanced discussion of existing health condition(s) amongst targeted users (responses should be more sophisticated than simply stating, "Walking and biking is good for health because it increases physical activity.")

-- Inclusion of health data at the smallest geography available (i.e., census track or possibly county level if census track is not available) AND - Health status of targeted users given as percentages or rates using relevant and local health indicators AND stated as ranks or comparisons to nontargeted user data (e.g., the community has a higher/lesser obesity rate compared to both the state and other rural communities of similar size) AND - Citation of sources used for all health status information given.
+- The physical or social conditions (known as the social determinants of health) in the target community that contribute to the current health conditions (beyond other elements already addressed in the application including bike/ped infrastructure gaps and barriers, collision rates, etc.) AND - Did the applicant provide local public health data demonstrating the above public health concern or health disparity, including: - Inclusion of health data at the smallest geography available (i.e., census track or county level if census track is not available) AND - Health status of targeted users given as percentages or rates using relevant and local health indicators AND stated as ranks or comparisons to non-targeted user data (e.g., the community has a higher/lesser obesity rate compared to both the state and other rural communities of similar size).

 Points Applicant's ability to demonstrate need for the program.
-15-18 Points The applicant clearly and convincingly demonstrates "need" in the program area, and documents all of the following: • Existing or proposed active transportation infrastructure • Connectivity and mobility to community destinations • Perceived personal safety • Local public health concerns 10-14 Points The applicant demonstrates "need" in the program area, and documents: (at least 3 of the following) • Existing or proposed active transportation infrastructure • Connectivity and mobility to community destinations • Perceived personal safety • Local public health concerns 5-9 Points The applicant somewhat demonstrates "need" in the program area, and documents: (at least 2 of the following) Existing or proposed active transportation infrastructure Connectivity and mobility to community destinations Perceived personal safety Local public health concerns 1-4 Points The applicant minimally demonstrates "need" in the program area, and documents: (at least 1 of the following) Existing or proposed active transportation infrastructure Connectivity and mobility to community destinations Perceived personal safety Local public health concerns 0 Points The applicant does not demonstrate "need" in the program area.
+15-18 Points The applicant clearly and convincingly demonstrates "need" in the program area, and documents all of the following: Existing or proposed active transportation infrastructure Connectivity and mobility to community destinations Perceived personal safety Local public health concerns 10-14 Points The applicant demonstrates "need" in the program area, and documents: (at least 3 of the following) Existing or proposed active transportation infrastructure Connectivity and mobility to community destinations Perceived personal safety Local public health concerns 5-9 Points The applicant somewhat demonstrates "need" in the program area, and documents: (at least 2 of the following) Existing or proposed active transportation infrastructure Connectivity and mobility to community destinations Perceived personal safety Local public health concerns 1-4 Points The applicant minimally demonstrates "need" in the program area, and documents: (at least 1 of the following) Existing or proposed active transportation infrastructure Connectivity and mobility to community destinations Perceived personal safety Local public health concerns 0 Points The applicant does not demonstrate "need" in the program area.